SkySchulz/widgetdemo2017/README.md

 ## Try It Out
 View the [demo](https://skyschulz.github.io/widgetdemo2017/).

-Note: currently only works under Chrome (after allowing insecure content for the URL), due to CSP restrictions.
+Note: currently only loads correctly under Chrome (after allowing insecure content for the URL), due to CSP restrictions.
+Otherwise, it uses a local fallback of the scoreboard data.

 ## Testing
 Unit tests are written using the [Jasmine](https://jasmine.github.io) test framework.